Best practices: Cluster policies

 Solution

 1. Create a policy for each T-Shirt size.
-T-shirt size policies indicate a relative cluster size to the users and can either be flexible templates or zero option configurations.
+T-shirt size policies indicate a relative compute size to the users and can either be flexible templates or zero option configurations.
 Zero option or low option policies will often have fixed and hidden policy rules.
 The following example defines a policy with a fixed value of DBR 7.3 for the spark_version.
 Setting the hidden flag to true will ensure this option is not visible to users.

 {"spark_version": { "type": "fixed", "value": "auto:latest-ml", "hidden": true }}